ustaxes/UsTaxes/ARCHITECTURE.md

 ## Guide for contributing a new form implementation

 * Add new data schema if needed
-  * Interfaces in `src/redux/data` may need to be expanded if you're collecting additional data from the user
+  * Interfaces in [src/redux/data](src/redux/data) may need to be expanded if you're collecting additional data from the user
-* For a new UI form that needs its own page, add to routes in `src/components/Main`
+* For a new UI form that needs its own page, add to routes in [Main.tsx](src/components/Main)
 * A UI form can push new data into the state using Redux actions.
-Define your new action in `src/redux/actions.ts`, and add your state updates to `src/redux/reducer.ts`
+Define your new action in [src/redux/actions.ts](src/redux/actions.ts), and add your state updates to [src/redux/reducer.ts](src/redux/reducer.ts)
 * If there is a new attachment to the 1040:
   * The blank PDF goes in `public/forms/`.
-The locations of all supported attachments, and logic about what attachments are required, is in `src/pdfFiller/fillPdf.ts`
+The locations of all supported attachments and logic about what attachments are required, is in [fillPdf.ts](src/pdfFiller/fillPdf.ts)
-  * The data model for the PDF goes in `src/irsForms`, and implements the `Form` interface as above
+  * The data model for the PDF goes in [irsForms](src/irsForms), and implements the `Form` interface as above

 [npm-install]: https://www.npmjs.com/get-npm
 [tauri-root]: https://tauri.studio/